 This contrasts with the letter from the Administration to the Arts & Science Faculty in late March which states that "The new benefit will further evolve over time as we learn from experience with it and how it works for our retirees and learn more about its actual cost."
 Of course, one hopes that any plan will be subject to regular review.
-But after a new plan has been sprung on 80-year-olds last year, the promise of a deliberate process for its improvement over subsequent years is not enticing.
+But after a new plan was sprung on 80-year-olds last year, the promise of a multi-year careful and deliberate process for its improvement is not an alluring prospect.

-Also not encouraging is that within the Administration, after several months of conversations, there is still the belief, as communicated in a letter to the A & S faculty, that "Nearly 100% of retirees will be better off through the new exchange program than continuing to enroll in Columbia retiree medical plans.
-"Implicit is the belief that retirees should actually be grateful for the change.
+Also not encouraging is that within the Administration, after several months of conversations, there is still the belief, as communicated in a letter to the A & S faculty, that "Nearly 100% of retirees will be better off through the new exchange program than continuing to enroll in Columbia retiree medical plans."
+Implicit is the belief that retirees should actually be grateful for the change.
 This does not match the perspective of well-informed retirees.
 They might lack the energy of their prime, but those who follow this subject are resentful at the treatment by an institution to which they have given decades of service, and which builds its reputation on their shoulders, too.
 For most of them, the outside plans offered are the same as they could have picked already, not a penny of difference, but now with less choice.
 Most of these retirees will get no Columbia contribution at all even though that is promised to future retirees.
-The drug backstop is a minor contribution and unneeded starting next year.
-And for the other 22% of Columbia Officer-retirees, well-educated and thoughtful as they are, who had chosen the Columbia plans over the outside plans, and whose contribution from Columbia has now been cut by 75%, in what possible way can they be said to be better off by a denial of an option without a single new one being created?
+The drug backstop is a minor contribution and unneeded starting next year due to the recent Federal legislation.
+And for the other 22% of Columbia Officer-retirees, well-educated and thoughtful as they are, who had deliberately preferred the Columbia plans over the outside offerings, and whose contribution from Columbia has now been cut by 75%, in what possible way can they be said to be better off by a denial of an important option without a single new one being created?

 In addition, "cost savings" to a retiree is a meaningless concept without reference to benefits and service quality.
-A plan might be cheaper, but if it less favorable in covering out-of-pocket expenses, limits access to doctors, requires co-insurance for drugs, and is more restrictive in approving or covering treatments, it is not necessarily a better deal.
-6
+A plan might be cheaper in price, but if it less favorable in covering out-of-pocket expenses, limits access to doctors, requires co-insurance for drugs, and is more restrictive in approving or covering treatments, it is not necessarily a better value.

-6 A former Columbia Officer of Administration provides a good example.
+A former Columbia Officer of Administration provides a good example.
 By his description, he very carefully reviewed the retirement medical plans in the past, and it was part of his original signing up for employment with Columbia in mid-career.
-Having had this plan for several years in retirement, he believes that is a benefit that has vested yet was now unilaterally terminated.
+Having had this plan for several years in retirement, he believes that it is a benefit that vested yet was now being unilaterally terminated.
 By his account, none of the new coverage options adequately covers the doctors he has been using.
-That coverage was the reason he had chosen the Columbia plan, being fully aware that it is costlier.
-He did his homework in the past and rationally concluded that given his needs, risks, and the respective costs, the Columbia plans were his best option.
-He does not agree that he is now somehow better off.
+That coverage was the reason he had chosen the Columbia plan, being fully aware that it was costlier.
+He did his homework in the past and rationally concluded that given his needs, risks, and

-Accepting its own narrative, the Administration, in a communication to the A & S Faculty, believes that "The Noam report advocates that we should do even more".
-To judge the "even more," it is helpful to consider the following data points:
+Adhering to its own narrative, the Administration, in a communication to the A & S Faculty, believes that "The Noam report advocates that we should do even more".
+To judge the assertion contained in "even more," it is helpful to consider the following data points: